 Proposed Promotion Requirements

 An admitted student to the combined Bacc/M.D. program has a reserved seat at the College of Medicine, and will matriculate to NEOMED if all promotion requirements are met.
-Students will be required to take the MCAT by the April test date prior to matriculation at the College of Medicine.

 The proposed promotion requirements (subject to change) for NEOMED’s College of Medicine require that students must: